Schistosoma intercalatum: Symptoms

 Symptoms of all forms of schistosomiasis are caused by the immune system's reaction to the eggs, rather than the adult worms themselves.
 A few hours to days after cercariae invade the skin, some people experience pruritus and raised papules at the site of penetration.
 This is called cercarial dermatitis, also known as swimmer's itch.
 It can last up to a few weeks, although, this stage is usually asymptomatic in local populations.
 S. intercalatum is associated with lower morbidity than the other schistosomes that infect humans.
-In a study done on schoolchildren in the Republic of São Tomé and Principe in western Africa—where S. intercalatum and S. haematobium are endemic—the only schistosome present in the sample was S. intercalatum, an overall prevalence of 10.9 percent in stool specimens.
+In a study done on schoolchildren in the Republic of São Tomé and Príncipe in western Africa—where S. intercalatum and S. haematobium are endemic—the only schistosome present in the sample was S. intercalatum, an overall prevalence of 10.9 percent in stool specimens.

 Unlike the more pathogenic species, infection with S. intercalatum is usually only associated with bloody stool, and sometimes splenomegaly.
 Blood in the stool is caused by "inflammation, hypertrophy, and ulceration of the mucosa" of the intestine.
 These signs can be difficult to interpret because affected populations are often infected with multiple intestinal parasites.
 Clinical presentation of an established S. intercalatum infection can be different in the local population and non-immune tourists.
 The majority of infections of foreign travelers are asymptomatic and go unnoticed.
 Chronic schistosomiasis results in granulomata forming around eggs in the mesenteric vessels.